andrew/ultimate-awesome/README.md

 - [awesome-tools](https://github.com/lotapp/awesome-tools) - 逆天开发常用库（整理更新ing）.
 - [awesome-accessibility](https://github.com/lukeslp/awesome-accessibility) - Curated list of accessibility resources, tools, and best practices for creating inclusive digital experiences.
 - [awesome-portablizing](https://github.com/mackieks/awesome-portablizing) - A list of cool portablizing/modding projects, with a focus on open source hardware and software.
+- [awesome-remote-working](https://github.com/mkassm/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
+- [awesome-FOSS-apps](https://github.com/mvgorcum/awesome-FOSS-apps) - Collection of Free and Open Source Android apps.
 - [awesome-openfhe](https://github.com/openfheorg/awesome-openfhe) - A curated list of amazing tools, products, tutorials, applications, publications, and other resources related to OpenFHE.
 - [awesome-compilers-languages](https://github.com/patrickporto/awesome-compilers-languages) - A curated list of awesome programming language design, domain specific languages and homebrew compilers.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.